software-students-spring2025/1-specification-exercise-team_a/README.md

 - As a diner with dietary restrictions, I want restaurant suggestions based on my preferences so that I can find suitable places to eat.
 - As a frequent restaurant-goer, I want to check the restaurant’s menu, reviews, and photos so that I can determine if it fits my preferences.
 - As a returning user, I want to save my favorite recipes and restaurants so that I can easily revisit them later.
+- As a user with specific tastes, I want to like or dislike suggested meals and restaurants so that I can receive better recommendations over time.
+- As a health-conscious individual, I want to track my past meals and nutritional intake so that I can monitor my diet more effectively.
+- As a person with cultural food preferences, I want to filter meals by cuisine type so that I can find dishes that align with my tastes.

 ## Activity Diagrams